ngoducthien/sublime-settings/README.md

-This repo is used to to sync Sublime Text settings
+This repo is used to sync Sublime Text settings